Recreational Safety Courses

 Become a Volunteer Instructor

-To become a certified volunteer instructor, you must:
+To become a certified volunteer instructor, an individual must:

 - Successfully complete the basic course as a student and complete the appropriate application and written examination.